heig-tin-info/baygon/docs/docs/guide/Syntax.md

 - `uppercase`: All outputs are transformed into uppercase.
 - `lowercase`: All outputs are transformed into lowercase.
 - `trim`: All outputs are trimmed (spaces are removed from both ends, on each line
+- `ignore-spaces`: All spaces are removed from all outputs.
 - `regex`: A remplacement is made using regular expressions.
+- `replace`: A remplacement is made using a string.

+If more than one filter is applied, they are applied in the order they are written.

-In the following, both standard output and standard error will be in lowercase and every occurence of `foo` or `foobar` will be replaced by `bar`:
+In the following, both standard output and standard error will be in lowercase and every occurrences of `foo` or `foobar` will be replaced by `bar`:

 ```yaml
 version: 1